xriss/security-theater/readme.md

 The response returned in this case is created by fetch(datauri) so is not 100% transparent, notably the url will of course be wrong but it should work as a direct replacement unless you are doing something really strange.
-The opts can not contain any functions (eg signal:) as functions can not be passed to the context where the real fetch is happening.
+The extra options can also not contain any functions (eg signal:) as functions can not be passed to the context where the real fetch is happening.
 But these will just be silently filtered out.

 We do this by injecting and monkey patching the fetch function in the page and then passing the detail onto the worker thread where it can be